Anubhavdevv/TsNextApp/README.md

 A preview mode for viewing articles as they will appear when published.

-A responsive design for viewing on different devices, including phones and tablets.
+A responsive design for viewing on different devices.